bcgov/nr-vault-sync-app/README.md

 * VAULT_ADDR - The address of the vault server ('http://127.0.0.1:8200')
 * VAULT_TOKEN - The token to use when connecting to vault (myroot)

 To set the environment variables, source the target environment's setenv-*.sh file.
 For example, to set the address and token for the dev environment, run the following command:

 `source setenv-dev.sh`

+You will need vault and jq installed to run the above.

 ## Supported npm commands